asigalov61/Optimus-VIRTUOSO/README.md

 A) Great question!
 Here are the major ones in order of importance and ability:

 1) Music Performance: Think talented AI Music Protege or an AI Music partner for a musician or a composer
-2) Music Composition: Think of it as an AI Music colloborator for musicians and composers
+2) Music Composition: Think of it as an AI Music collaborator for musicians and composers
 3) Music Classification: This is most profitable and useful application at the moment, but this would be a rather simple and crude use of such great tech
 4) Music Exploration: This is also very interesting application, especially if it would be somehow tied with the #1 and #2 above
 5) Many more other incredible uses, so definitely give the Optimus VIRTUOSO a try :)